jaumard/trailpack-annotations/README.md

 `npm install --save trailpack-annotations`

 ## Configuration
-First you need to add this trailpack to your __main__ configuratio :
+First you need to add this trailpack to your __main__ configuration :
 ```js
 // config/main.js